ConsenSysMesh/Fae/docs/Specification.md

 the purposes of retrieving specific transaction results.
 This does not affect the synchronicity of the storage across the entire network.

+### The lambda contract calculus

+The structure of a Fae blockchain is essentially that of the lambda calculus, i.e. that of functional programming.
+At the highest level of abstraction, the continuing operation of a Fae client is simply applying multivariate functions to previously constructed values and constructing other values that feed into the next iteration of this cycle.
+This structure is adapted to the adversarial situation of a blockchain by assigning *ownership* to some of the intermediate values; these are the contracts.
+Such values can only be used by proving ownership via supplied arguments to the contracts.
+Once this is done, those values can be passed to the function body of the calling contract, which in turn produces another value (the one owned by the calling contract) and possibly several other owned values, the output contracts.

+Ideally, a self-contained fragment of a Fae blockchain could be created by writing simply a normal functional program, annotating those expressions that should receive ownership.
+As it is impractical to create a new language for this purpose, the present structure serves the same purpose.